Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

 Q: What type of references do I need?
 How will references be contacted?

 Please inform your references that we may contact them and make sure their contact details are complete and correct on the application form.
-The Red Umbrella Fund may also reach out to other groups for a reference.
+We may contact references through any way possible: e-mail, phone, Skype, Facebook messenger, etc.

 Q: What happens after I submit my application?